A Galactic Legal Battle: Explaining Probate Through "Star Wars" References

 - Make sure your witnesses and signing follow state guidelines and laws (it’s often different in different states)

-- Create a trust and fund it with your assets
+- Create a trust fund and fund it with your assets

 - Families and values may change, so make sure to update your will and trust to reflect those changes